-Pursuant to the Courier Market Measures and the Administrative Measures on Courier Service Operation Permits, which was promulgated by the Ministry of Transportation on 24 June 2015, any entity engaging in express delivery services must obtain a Courier Service Operation Permit from the State Post Bureau or its local counterpart and is subject to their supervision and regulation.
-Entities applying for a permit to operate express delivery services in a certain province should apply to the provincial-level postal bureau, while entities applying for a permit to operate express delivery services across multiple provinces should apply to the State Post Bureau.
-If an entity operates express delivery services without obtaining a Courier Service Operation Permit in accordance with the above measures, it may be compelled to make corrections, subject to the confiscation of its earnings generated from its unlicensed operating express delivery services, imposed a fine ranging from RMB50,000 to RMB200,000, and/or ordered to suspend its business operation for rectification.
-If a permit-holder does not operate any express delivery services for over six months without due grounds after obtaining the Courier Service Operation Permit, or suspends its business for more than six months without authorization, the postal administrative departments have the authority to cancel the Courier Service Operation Permit of such holder.
+Pursuant to the Courier Market Measures and the Administrative Measures on Courier Service Operation Permits, which was promulgated by the Ministry of Transportation on October 22, 2018 and became effective on January 1, 2019 and the Interim Regulations on Express Delivery, which was promulgated by the State Council on February 3, 2018 and became effective on January 5, 2018, any entity engaging in express delivery services must obtain a Courier Service Operation Permit from the State Post Bureau or its local counterpart and is subject to their supervision and regulation.
+If an entity operates express delivery services without obtaining a Courier Service Operation Permit in accordance with the above measures, it may be compelled to make corrections, subject to the confiscation of its earnings generated from its unlicensed operating express delivery services, imposed a fine ranging from RMB50,000 to RMB200,000, and/or ordered to suspend its business operation for rectification until cancelling its Courier Service Operation Permit.
+If a permit-holder stops its business for over six months within the effective period of the Courier Service Operation Permit, is ordered by the postal administration departments to return the Courier Service Operation Permit, but refuses to do so or fails to do so on time, the postal administration departments shall announce the annulment of the Courier Service Operation Permit.